 Documentation specific to Explosive Atmospheres

-Documents demonstrating any training undertaken on subjects and topics relevant to the Explosive Atmospheres Unit of Competence applied for shall be provided.
+Documents demonstrating any training undertaken on subjects and topics relevant to the Units for Certification specified on the application form shall be provided.
 These documents may be Certificates issued by an independent organisation or trade association or may be a formal internal programme of training set by and endorsed/countersigned by the relevant employer.
 Copies of these documents shall be provided in the original language and in the language required by the ExCB.
 The applicant shall be responsible for any translations and provide the contact details of the organisations that issued the document.

 Work experience both Hazardous and Non-Hazardous Areas